Frequently Asked Questions

 There are two Exchange connections.

-1) SMTP Listener: MailArchiva is configured to receive journaling traffic from MS Exchange on the SMTP interface.
+1. SMTP Listener: MailArchiva is configured to receive journaling traffic from MS Exchange on the SMTP interface.
 This connection is used for communicating emails only.

 I have a server where Mailarchiva is installed and all the "X" mails are loaded into it, I can create multiple users who access it but if I want to upload "Y" mails, how can I make sure that the mails do not mix?

 MailArchiva is not akin to a mail server where emails associated with different mailboxes are stored separately.
 All imported data is stored in one giant repository.
-Afterwards, when users login into the system, they are assigned a role with a view filter that defines which emails the users can see in the search results.
+Afterward, when users login into the system, they are assigned a role with a view filter that defines which emails the users can see in the search results.
 For example, the user role by default has a view filter of %email%.
 This macro is replaced with the user's email address obtained from an authentication server (e.g. Active Directory, Azure) at the time of login.
 If a user is assigned the Auditor role, then by default there is no filtering applied (meaning they can see all emails) as Auditor role view filter is empty.
 If basic authentication is used, then the user's email address for filtering purposes is obtained directly from MailArchiva's users.xml file in the config path.

 When logged in as Administrator and trying to perform a search I received the error below in red, at the top of the Mail Archiva interface “Search Access is Denied.
 User has no email address”.
 Why?

 When the user logs in, if Active Directory authentication is enabled, the email address of the user is retrieved from proxyAddresses LDAP field in Active Directory.
 Some users may not have email addresses.
 For example, it is common for admin users not to have an exchange mailbox associated with them, but for the account to still exist in AD.
 In this case, the standard behaviour of MailArchiva is to allow the user access to the system, but not allow the user to search.
 If you have AD authentication enabled in Configuration->Logins, then most likely the admin user doesn't have a mailbox associated.
-If you want to search all users, then you could edit the Administrator role in Configuration->Roles, and clear out the view filter.
+If you want to search for all users, then you could edit the Administrator role in Configuration->Roles, and clear out the view filter.
 Save, and attempt to search again.
 This will show all mail to all users.

 I've setup Office 365 to put journal mail into MailArchiva On-Premise but its not working.
 Why?